The Traditional Approach

 Texas lawyers may become board-certified specialists in four areas of real estate practice: residential, commercial, farm and ranch, and HOA law.

 Do lawyers kill deals?

-There is a theory, popular among less-informed realtors and others, that lawyers kill deals.
-There may be some truth to this if one is talking about non-real estate lawyers.
-However, a lawyer specializing in real estate—a lawyer who represents investors, brokers, buyers, sellers, and lenders—could not stay in business if he or she acquired a reputation for killing deals.
 Every good real estate lawyer knows that it is his or her job to help make the deal happen on the best terms possible for his client.
-Experienced real estate attorneys know better than to present a contract modification to the opposing party that they themselves would not agree to if roles were reversed.
+Example: experienced real estate attorneys know better than to present a contract modification to the opposing party that they themselves would not agree to if roles were reversed.